 CHIEF SCIENTIST & CEO

 Dr. Sechrest founded Global Wildlife Conservation and serves as Chief Scientist and CEO.
-He leads GWC’s efforts to explore, document, and protect the world’s most threatened species and habitats.
+He leads GWC’s efforts to explore, document, and protect the world’s most endangered species and ecosystems.
 Dr. Sechrest has a background in conservation biology, particularly focused on mammal conservation and priority setting for biodiversity conservation.
-Dr. Sechrest is a conservation biologist, with a focus on international wildlife conservation.
 His interests in conservation science vary widely, and include work on threatened species, zoology, protected areas, biodiversity patterns and processes, natural history, environmental science, and the link between academic and applied conservation science.

-Currently, Dr. Sechrest is leading work to explore, research and protect the most biologically important areas on the planet.
-As GWC’s Chief Scientist and Chief Executive Officer, he is implementing field projects across the planet along with a team of renowned field biologists.
-He is working on how to identify and conserve threatened species, including how to systematically set conservation priorities.
-Additionally, he is leading GWC’s efforts to secure long-term preservation of areas of global biological importance.
-He leads GWC’s collaborative efforts to best conserve the world’s threatened wildlife in partnership with local, national, and international non-governmental and governmental organizations, both in the United States and abroad.
+Dr. Sechrest is leading GWC’s work to explore, research and protect the most biologically important areas on the planet.
+As GWC’s Chief Scientist and CEO, he is overseeing the implementation of field projects across the planet along with a team of renowned conservation biologists.
+Additionally, he is leading GWC’s efforts to secure long-term preservation of areas of global biodiversity importance.
+He leads GWC’s collaborative efforts to best conserve the world’s threatened wildlife in partnership with communities and local, national, and international non-governmental and governmental organizations, both in the United States and abroad.
 Dr. Sechrest also serves on the Board of Directors of Bat Conservation International, on the Global Council of the Amphibian Survival Alliance and on the Board of Trustees of the Haiti National Trust.
 He is Adjunct Faculty in the Department of Wildlife and Fisheries Sciences at Texas A&M University.

 - Ph.D.
 Biology, University of Virginia.